klhi3/weather-dashboard/README.md

 # Weather Dashboard

- to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS using API.
+ to build a weather dashboard that will run in the browser with local storage and feature dynamically updated HTML and CSS using API.

 ## Features